stresearch/SAFE/README.md

 ### 🆘 Helpful Stuff

 We provide an example model submission repo and a practice competition for troubleshooting.
 - Take a look at an example model repo: [https://huggingface.co/safe-challenge/safe-example-submission](https://huggingface.co/safe-challenge/safe-example-submission)
 - We encourage you to submit to a practice competition: [https://huggingface.co/spaces/safe-challenge/SAFEChallengePractice](https://huggingface.co/spaces/safe-challenge/SAFEChallengePractice)
 - It's using this pracice dataset: [https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset](https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset)
+- 💡 To reproduce all the steps in the submission locally, take a look at the debugging example: [debug example](debug_example.md)

 ## 🔍 Evaluation